Terence Crawford is undisputed world champion after beating Julius Indongo

 - From the section Boxing

-American light-welterweight Terence Crawford became the first undisputed four-belt world champion in 12 years by knocking out Namibia's Julius Indongo.
+American light-welterweight Terence Crawford became the first undisputed men's four-belt world champion in 12 years by knocking out Julius Indongo.

 WBC and WBO champion Crawford dropped Indongo with a left hook to the body in round three to claim the WBA and IBF titles in his home state Nebraska.

-Middleweight Jermain Taylor was the last fighter to hold all four major sanctioning organisation belts in 2005.
+Middleweight Jermain Taylor was the last man to hold all four major sanctioning organisation belts in 2005.

 "It means everything," said Crawford, who is unbeaten in 32 bouts.